ORCID/orcid-api-tutorial/docs/connect.md

-Now that we've got an Access Token, we can use it like a password to take the API actions we requested permission for (in this case, to update Activities).
+Now that we've got an Access Token, we can use it like a password to take the API actions we requested permission for (in this case, to update activities).
 In this section, we'll add an education affiliation to our Sandbox record.

 ##Add an education affiliation
 Still have that Google OAuth Playground window open?
 If so, continue with step 1 below.
 If not, go back and repeat the [Get an authorization code](/collect/#get-an-authorization-code) and [Exchange authorization code for an access token](/collect/#exchange-authorization-code-for-access-token-authenticated-id) steps from the previous section before moving on to the steps below.